Bibliography for “Practical Testing of a C99 Compiler Using Output Comparison”

 This article, and PalmSource’s testing, was firmly directed towards shipping a high-quality, but imperfect, compiler which would be of practical use to the developer community.
 Producing an inherently bug-free compiler for a theoretically desirable language was not an option.
 The goal was to catch as high a proportion of serious bugs as possible in a useful compiler for two widely-used languages, C99 and C++98.

-The best available bibliography is over a decade old, by Dr. C.J.
+The best available bibliography was over a decade old, by Dr. C.J.
 Burgess of the University of Bristol; it was a posting to the comp.compilers Usenet newsgroups, below [Burgess].
-Bailey & Davidson [Bailey & Davidson] is an academic article on the testing of function calls, somewhat similar to Lindig’s Quest [Lindig]; it contains the interesting observations that “the state-of-the-art in compiler testing is inadequate” (p.
+(See now also the bibliography in [Chen, Patra, et al.]) Bailey & Davidson [Bailey & Davidson] is an academic article on the testing of function calls, somewhat similar to Lindig’s Quest [Lindig]; it contains the interesting observations that “the state-of-the-art in compiler testing is inadequate” (p.
 1040), and that in their experience, the ratio of failed tests to bugs was approximately one thousand to one (p.
 1041).
 The standard work on compiler theory is Compilers: Principles, Techniques and Tools [Aho et al], commonly known as the Dragon book.
 It is a good general introduction, but had little direct relevance to our testing, except for some extra caution in including examples of spaghetti code; other standard compiler texts which were consulted, but did not have significant sections on testing, are omitted from the bibliography.
 A Retargetable C Compiler: Design and Implementation [Fraser & Hanson] contains a brief section on the authors’ experience with testing their compiler, with some practical advice on the importance of regression test cases; difficulties in using lcc’s regression tests for other compilers are discussed above, in the section on emulated-execution output correctness testing.
 An updated and alphabetized version of this bibliography will be made available at http://pobox.com/~flash/compiler_testing_bibliography.html.

 - Bailey, Mark W. and Davidson, Jack W., “Automatic Detection and Diagnosis of Faults in Generated Code for Procedure Calls”, IEEE Transactions on Software Engineering, volume 29, issue 11, 2003.
 An abstract is available online, at http://csdl.computer.org/comp/trans/ts/2003/11/e1031abs.htm, as is an earlier version of the full paper, http://big-oh.cs.hamilton.edu/~bailey/pubs/techreps/TR-2001-1.pdf